 *Kids under age 5 are not permitted.

-Spend a late afternoon or evening strolling down Beale Street.
-It’s an iconic street in downtown Memphis where jazz clubs line both sides of the street.
+Spend a late afternoon or evening on your family vacation strolling down Beale Street.
+It’s an iconic street in the downtown area of Memphis where jazz clubs line both sides of the street.
+It is truly the home of the blues!

 Stop in to hear some blues and enjoy a meal or drinks while you’re there.
 You’ll want to check the events calendar before you head here to be aware of any special events taking place.